- Tuna fish happen to be cousins of sorts to mackerel and are capable of growing pretty large.

 The Largest Tuna Species Is the Atlantic Bluefin Tuna

 The Atlantic bluefin tuna is the largest tuna species in the world.

-Atlantic Bluefin can weigh as much as 1500lbs (more on this below)!
+Atlantic Bluefin can weigh as much as 1,500 lbs (more on this below)!
 That means the tuna is about as heavy as a cow!
-The 15ft, 1500 lbs tuna are at the large end of the scale with most Atlantic Bluefin being closer to 500-1000 lbs.
+The 15 ft and 1,500 lbs tuna are at the large end of the scale with most Atlantic Bluefin being closer to 500-1000 lbs.

-Ken Fraser and Captain Eric Samson were fishing off the coast of Nova Scotia and it only took them 45 minutes to reel it in close enough to spear it with a gaff.
-Some tuna weighing more than 1,000lbs have been recorded since this mighty catch but none have topped the 1,496lb record.
+Ken Fraser and Captain Eric Samson were fishing off the coast of Nova Scotia, and it took them only 45 minutes to reel in this record-setter close enough to spear it with a gaff.
+Some tuna weighing more than 1,000 lbs have been recorded since this mighty catch but none have topped the 1,496 lb record.